Are you looking for some Mr. Popper’s Penguins Activities? You’ve come to the right place.

-Click on the images to visit the different sites for instructions.
-[Note: The craft and food ideas come from various websites.
+Click on the links to visit the different sites for instructions.
+[Note: The craft ideas come from various websites.
 The links will take you to a new window.
 Once you have read about the activity, you can close the window to return to this page.]

 These super cute penguins are made from paper towel rolls.
-The website
+This website is no longer available, but you can figure out how they were created from the photograph.

 How cute is this!!
 The penguin is made from a toilet paper roll.